T1anZhenYu/pytorch_Filter_Response_Norm/README.md

 reproduce FRN on resnet_20/cifar_10

 ### result
 In paper, 32 images per gpu is the biggest batch size.
-So the reproduce matches paper's conclusion.
+So the reproduction matches paper's conclusion.

 | images per gpu|128 |32|
 | ------ | ------ |------ |